 In ancient Newar city in the Kathmandu Valley 13 kilometers from Kathmandu, this was the largest of the three Newar kingdoms in the valley.
 It was Nepal’s capital until the second half of the 15th century.

-Listed as a World Heritage Site by UNESCO for its temple complexes, traditional wood carving and sculptures, it is an important ‘must see’ tourist attraction.
+Listed as a World Heritage Site by UNESCO for its temple complexes, traditional wood carving, and sculptures, it is an important ‘must-see’ tourist attraction.
 It is the home of Newar art and architecture.
-Walking around the old town centre you can see many traces of the traditional pottery, wood carving and weaving industries, beautiful temples, ponds, and old traditional wood houses.
+Walking around the old town center you can see many traces of the traditional pottery, wood carving and weaving industries, beautiful temples, ponds, and old traditional wooden houses.
 The city is also very rich in its local Newar customs, festivals, and culture.

 Bhaktapur literally translates to ‘place of devotees.’
 Hardly a month passes by without celebrating one festival or another.